-The North Dakota Community Foundation manages over 650 separate charitable funds to meet the various needs of donors and nonprofit organizations across the state.
+The North Dakota Community Foundation manages over 700 separate charitable funds to meet the various needs of donors and nonprofit organizations across the state.
 Below is a brief description of the major types of funds we manage.
-At the bottom of this page is an alphabetical listing of our funds.

 Statewide Greatest Needs Fund - This permanent endowment fund provides grants every year to projects and programs all across the state.
 The NDCF Board of Directors accepts grant applications every summer (deadline is July 31) and awards grants to those charitable and community needs that are most pressing.